chamambom/3-stage-azure-dataplatform/README.md

 **Please note** that all sensitive information (service principals, variable names etc) has been removed, and the code has undergone significant refactoring to improve clarity and maintainability.

 **The initial deployment utilized Azure DevOps for CI/CD and Azure with multiple subscriptions.
+If you need to use GitHub Actions workflows you need to change the following**

-In this repository, I have refactored it to use GitHub Actions workflows targeting an Azure Tenant with a single subscription.**
+- Refactor the code to target an Azure Tenant with a single subscription by updating the providers
+- Refactor the code to replace any instances of the Terraform `data` keyword with resource definitions, ensuring that the resources are created as part of the current codebase.
+Alternatively, set up these resources separately before executing this code.
+- Create your ci/cd pipelines in the .github/workflows folder.
+- Update your Actions secrets and variables with service principal values.
+- Set up your remote backend storage beforehand, as it needs to be created before running this code.
+(Store this information inside actions variables and secrets)
 ---

 ### Assumptions/Challenges that I experienced while working on the project